-The Spartan is the weekly campus newspaper written and published entirely by students.
+The Spartan is a campus newspaper written and published entirely by students.
 The office is located on the lower level of the Student Union.
 The Spartan was established as a source of information, a student forum and as an opportunity to provide students with experience in journalism, advertising and business management.
 Any student interested in news writing, entertainment writing, production, advertising sales, proofreading, layout (computer or manual) or word processing is encouraged to join the staff of The Spartan at York.
 The newspaper has multiple features including organizational news, entertainment, editorials and College news.
 It is a successful and professional newspaper that informs as well as entertains.

 WVYC: The York College Radio Station

 WVYC FM88.1 is located on the upper level of the Student Union.
 The FM station is a 10 watt, noncommercial educational facility operated completely by students of the College and under the guidance of the Department of Communication and the Arts.
 The station is on air seven days a week while school is in session—thus providing news, sports, education and a variety of music for the College and the York community.
 It also serves as a key training facility for York College Communication majors.

 AIGA: Graphic Arts & Design